 On the literature front, both Latin America and Spain have a rich heritage.
 Students can learn more about some of the most important poets from the Spanish Golden Age and from the twentieth century through the feature Six Hispanic Literary Giants (this feature is also available in Spanish).
 Students can choose to work with an EDSITEment-created interactive launchpad to study more closely Pablo Neruda's "Oda al mar" ("Ode to the Sea").

 More resources are featured on EDSITEment’s new section Best-of the-Web Spanish Language Websites, which offers teachers, parents, and students dozens of websites evaluated by panels of educators and approved by EDSITEment for use in the classroom for their quality, educational potential, and presentation.
-The websites can be found on EDSITEment’s Reference Shelf and are grouped by Spanish proficiency level.
+The websites can be found on EDSITEment’s Teachers Toolbox (Reference Shelf) and are grouped by Spanish proficiency level.
 They represent a rich, multifaceted array of Spanish language content from various fields within the humanities.
-Sample excellent audio resources, like La Red de Radioifusoras y Televisoras Educativas y Culturales de México A.C., which offers a wide collection of webcasts with video and audio related to cultural events and performances in Mexico, or the official website of El Museo Nacional del Prado, which explores the art collections of Spain’s premier museum.
+Sample excellent audio resources, like BBC Mundo.com, which contains news of the world in Spanish, or the official website of El Museo Nacional del Prado, which explores the art collections of Spain’s premier museum.